4knahs/apache-log-parser/README.md

 * Processing of parsed logs is done by plugins.
 * Plugins abstract processes and receive the parsed logs via pipes / message passing.
 * Each process has its own timer threads to schedule events.
+* Circular buffers were used for window based statistics and alerts.

 What could improve: